Magnus Magnusson (1972-97 and Mastermind Celebrity Special: 2002)

 - Previously, scores of 9 points were 'achieved' by Armando Margiotta, Sally Copeland and a community worker from Warwickshire who wishes to remain anonymous.
 9 points have also been scored by Michael Kane in the 2004 final, and in 2006 by Steve Bolsover in the first round and Simon Curtis (who fell into "pass hell" and scored just one point on his specialist subject, the films of Jim Carrey) in the second.
 Mr Curtis was not the first contestant to score only one point on a specialist subject, however - Arabella Weir had also done so in a 2004 celebrity special, her subject having been 'Dallas' (the television series).
 Three other contestants to score 9 points have been Cliff Hughes and Andrew Hesford, both in the 2007 series, and Joyce Wilson in the 2012 series.
 In the 2010 series, Paul Robson scored only 2 points on his chosen subject ('The Weimar Republic') - however, he did considerably better on general knowledge, finishing on 11 points.
 In 2012, Steve Ferry scored only 1 point on his specialist subject ('The 30 Years War'), but made an even more impressive comeback in his second round, finishing on 16 points.

-- The lowest-ever score on the programme (until the aforementioned Mr Thuraaisingham's match) was achieved by both Arabella Weir and Tara Palmer-Tompkinson in the above-mentioned 2004 celebrity special: 6 points.
-Only the previous week, Murray Walker had scored 7 points, despite the fact that his specialist subject was 'Formula One'.
+- The lowest-ever score on the programme was "achieved" by Kadeena Cox in a 2016 Celebrity special, scoring just 3 points in her specialist round and none in her general knowledge round, becoming the first to score no points in a round.
+To rub it in, the other three contestants scored 11, 12 and 11 in their specialist rounds.
+The previous lowest-ever score for the celebrity version of the show had been jointly "achieved" by Arabella Weir and Tara Palmer-Tompkinson in a 2004 match: they both scored 6, and this score was matched by Alan Gardner in 2017.
 Politicians had mixed fortunes - David Blunkett and Gyles Brandreth both only scored 11, Neil Hamilton, David Lammy and Michael Howard did slightly better, Lembit Öpik and Diane Abbott better still and Edwina Currie and Jacqui Smith both won their games.

 - The highest score was 41, set by Kevin Ashman in 1995.
 Jennifer Keaveney, Mary Elizabeth Raw and Anne Ashurst all scored 40.
 Keaveney did so twice.
 Prior to Keaveney setting the new record in 1986, the highest-ever score was 38, achieved by the 1984 champion Margaret Harris in that series' Grand Final.
 38 is also the highest score in the Humphrys era, which was achieved by Jesse Honey in the heats of the 2010 'Champion of Champions' series - beating his own record of 37 set in the 2010 Grand Final.
 Before this, the revival record was 36 points, earned by Geoff Thomas in the 2006 Grand Final.